Meine Seele soll Gott loben, BWV 223

 Meine Seele soll Gott loben (My soul will praise God), BWV 223, is a church cantata probably composed by Johann Sebastian Bach in Mühlhausen around 1707.
-The music of the cantata is lost, except for four measures of the theme of the closing fugue, which is given by Spitta.
-According to Spitta the cantata included a duet aria for soprano and bass.
+The music of the cantata is lost, except for four measures of the theme of the closing fugue, which were given by Spitta.
+According to Spitta, the cantata included a duet aria for soprano and bass.

 The cantata has also been attributed to Johann Ernst Bach and George Frideric Handel.